SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

 In all other cases, you should define a class, and create objects as instances of that class, to be managed and passed by reference.
-In practice, this means that most custom data structures should be classes, not structs.
+In practice, this means that most custom data constructs should be classes, not structure types.

 Properties
 ----------

-Classes and struct types can both declare *properties*.
+Classes and structure types can both declare *properties*.
-Properties are used to store and pass around any values associated with a particular class or struct type.
+Properties are used to store and pass around any values associated with a particular object or struct.
+As with standard named values, properties can be either *constant properties*, or *variable properties*.

 Stored Properties
 ~~~~~~~~~~~~~~~~~